 Not only is this a healthy alternative to tobacco smoke, it also has the potential to get one’s consumption of nicotine down drastically.
 The nicotine juices/liquids come in a variety of different flavors and strengths.
 Consumers can pick and choose what works best for them making this substitute extremely effective.

-Vaping is more affective for its users than other products such as lozenges and patches.
+Vaping is more effective for its users than other products such as lozenges and patches.
 By using the electronic vapor, people are able to still have the hand habit associated with smoking a cigarette as well as seeing the vapor when you exhale.
 This makes vaping easier to stick to instead of regressing back to smoking tobacco products.

 Since it is all electronic, vapor instead of smoke, and only contains liquid nicotine, the device and product is completely tobacco free.
 A recent study conducted by Igor Burstyn, professor at Drexel University, confirmed that any and all chemicals produced from the electronic cigarettes are not hazardous to its users or bystanders.